Chupacabra gets a necropsy: Ben Radford’s new book does the dirty work

 I think THIS is the hurdle we face everyday, in every situation, as scientific skeptics.
 My idea of good evidence is different from the other person’s.
 In a key passage on page 141, Radford lays it all out there: if cryptozoologists (or any paranormalist) acknowledge that eyewitness accounts are erroneous (which they indisputably are), much of their “evidence” evaporates.
 Tracking the Chupacabra is only for those willing to give up their current favorite chupacabra origin story for a more legitimate one.
 If you aren’t willing to do that, this book might just make you mad.

-Leave a Reply (Comments are reviewed.
-There may be a delay before they appear.)
+Leave a Reply (Comments may not be immediately approved.)